-If you are not tracking your marketing efforts, you are losing tons of valuable data.
-Start by getting set up with Google Analytics.
+If you are not tracking your marketing efforts, then you are losing tons of valuable data.
+There’s no maybe about it.
+Start gathering that data now by getting set up with Google Analytics.
 Setting up Google Analytics is easy and shouldn’t take more than around 30 minutes.

 If you have no experience with Google Analytics, I’d recommend you go through some of the Google Analytics training that Google provides.
 For convenience, you can find it here.

 We also published a great webinar regarding Analytics and how you can get the most out of the platform.
 The webinar can be found here.